dezeat/peli-gen/content/blog/road_to_data_engineering.md

 ## First technical foundations

-Before moving into the social sciences, I briefly studied Cognitive Science in Osnabrück.
+Before moving into the social sciences, I briefly studied Cognitive Science.
-There, I took **Computer Science I & II**, covering algorithms, data structures, and object-oriented programming in Java.
+There, I took Computer Science I & II, covering algorithms, data structures, and object-oriented programming in Java.
 Even though I didn't continue the program, these were the first structured programming concepts I ever learned — and they stayed with me.

 ## Academic path: quantitative, not purely technical